Fully Loaded Cost - FLC

 Fully Loaded Cost Worksheet

-It is a complex, mysterious number, because a lot of the cost you cover as a consultant depends entirely on what assignable costs (not all of which can be considered employee overhead) the company decides to burden your staff position with as well as your salary and benefits.
-Knowing the fully loaded cost of employees is how they set your fully loaded salary.
+It is a complex, mysterious number, because a lot of the labor costs you cover as a consultant depends entirely on what assignable costs (not all of which can be considered employee overhead) the company decides to burden your staff position with as well as your salary and benefits.
+For example, when you calculate labor cost, knowing which overhead costs and expenses will be 'loaded' onto your position is a critical competitive decision.
+I have even seen recruitment cost loaded onto a role, which radically affected the cost of personnel, though it is not typical.
+Especially with regards to pricing you out.
+Knowing the fully loaded labor cost of employees is how they set your fully loaded salary directly influences your hourly fee as well.

 What Do You Mean By Fully Loaded Price?

-The reason you need to know your FLC is to set loaded price, in other words, what your hours will cost someone to purchase if they hired you.
+The reason you need to know your FLC is to set your fully loaded price, in other words, what your hours will cost someone to purchase if they hired you.

 But how does one find out this mysterious FLC rate?